hawlermathew2007/hawlermathew2007/README.md

 <h3>My Aspects: 🗂️ /></h3>

-- 🌐 *Web Development*:
+- 🌐 *Web Developer*:
 > ---/> I enjoy creating websites and web applications that are both functional and visually appealing.
-- 🎮 *Game Development*:
+- 🎮 *Game Developer*:
 > ---/> I have a keen interest in developing games that engage and entertain players.
 - 😂 *Funny Programs Creator*:
 > ---/> I love writing quirky and funny programs that make people smile or entertain them.
-- 💻 *Noob Hacker*:
+- 💻 *Ethical Hacker*:
 > ---/> I love hacking since I was a kid!
-Now, I can finally learning it!
-- 🏠 *Automate life with Python*:
-> ---/> I like coding python program to help me my life like organizing files or even training a smart house!
+And, I finally then start my journey since January 2025

 <br/>